 Sales Performance Management

-A representation of a lead or opportunity’s stages to becoming a customer.
+A view of how a lead or opportunity moves towards becoming a customer.

 Sales-Qualified Lead (SQL)

 A lead that has been qualified by the sales team and is ready to be passed on to the account management team.

 A goal for how much a salesperson or team should sell in a specific time.

 Sales-Ready Lead (SRL)